ElegantArmour5/FaceRGB/README.md

 4. If pip not found error, ensure pip has been added to PATH.

 4. To run the app, use `python app.py` after navigating to the correct directory.

+# Output
+The output .csv file can be found in `/output/` directory. (saved as landmarks.csv)